fernandopalafox/fernandopalafox.github.io/content/writing/growing.md

 And the only way you can be yourself is by facing truth, accepting your flaws, talents and life situation, and fully leaning into it.
 No one is better and being yourself, than yourself.
-But you can only be yourself if you, let go of the identity that society, your friends, family, and social media is trying to turn you into, and fully hand yourself over to life.
+You can only be yourself if you let go of the identity that society, your friends, family, and social media is trying to turn you into, and fully hand yourself over to life.
 And if you allow yourself to let go of this sense of identity, things will fall into place.
-My friend Dan recently reminded me of a good phrase in Spanish I really like:
+My friend Dan recently reminded me of this great Latin proverb:
 > "Cuando te toca, ni aunque te quites y cuando no te toca, ni aunque te pongas" Which loosely translates to "When it's your turn, it doesn't matter if try to avoid it, and when it's not your turn, you won't get it even if you try."
 Face truth, make the necessary sacrifices, and surrender yourself to life and things will fall into place.